Forge a career in HR, and help us make this an inspiring place to work, where everyone can feel at home, give their best, and develop their talents.

 You’ll have the chance to participate in a fund raising competition with other teams, and present your project to a panel of senior managers.
 It’s a great opportunity to contribute to a valuable cause and put your entrepreneurial skills to the test!

-To be eligible for this programme, you’ll need to be on course for, or already possess, a 2:1 in your degree.
+To be eligible for this programme, you’ll need to be on course for, or already have a 2:1 in your degree.

 We’re a varied function, and you don’t need to be studying a particular subject to succeed here.
-But we will be looking for people who can demonstrate:
+But we’ll be looking for people who can demonstrate: